sider/runners/docs/how-to-write-a-new-runner.md

 ### Create a base image

-If it is not provided yet, create a Docker base image on [sider/devon_rex](https://github.com/sider/devon_rex) first.

-A runner image is built based on a base image.
-We manage base images in [sider/devon_rex](https://github.com/sider/devon_rex) repository.
-These images are prepared for each programming environment (e.g. Ruby, Java, PHP, and so on).
+The images of Runners inherit from our Docker base images on [sider/devon_rex](https://github.com/sider/devon_rex), and each of them provides a specific programming environment (e.g., Ruby, Java, PHP, and so on).

-We have already provided many base images.
-Thus, you do not need to add a new base image in almost cases.
+You don't have to create a new base image in almost cases.
-However, you need to make a new one when you try to add a new programming language and environment.
+However, if your new runner requires a new programming environment, you would have to get into building the new base image first.

 ### Define a runner ID